LGN520/farreach-public/ycsb-implementation.md

 			- Use udprecvlarge_ipfrag for GETRES_LARGEVALUE in read
 			- Use udpsendlarge_ipfrag for PUTREQ_LARGEVALUE in update/insert
 		* Encapsulate an individual class for GET/PUT/DEL/SCAN (general for each method) (NOT need InetAddress of ip and svraddr of udprecvfrom)
-		* TODO: Implement a LoadClient for loading phase and test LOADREQ
+		* Implement a RecordloadClient for loading phase
-			- TODO: Use udpsendlarge_ipfrag for LOADREQ
+			- Use udpsendlarge_ipfrag for LOADREQ
 			- NOTE: YCSB uses recordcnt for loading phase, where each request (MUST be INSERT) has a different key
-		* Code review
-			- TODO: Review code related with ByteBuffer
+		* Implement NoCacheClient and NetCacheClient
-			- TODO: Review code related with remote_client.c (e.g., add preparefinish_client in prebenchmark of farreach)
+			- Add preparefinish_client in prebenchmark of farreach to trigger snapshot
-		* TODO: Implement NoCacheClient, NetCacheClient, DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
-		* Prepare for static workload
-			- TODO: If workload_mode = 0, pre-generate workloads for the two running partitions under each subthread of logical client
-			- TODO: During transaction phase, each logical client sends requests of pre-generated workload one by one while ignoring the input request
-			- TODO: Test static workload script
 	+ HuanCheng
+		* TODO: Reproduce preliminary results of farreach on 4 cases
+			- Without cache (1 case): client w/ workload mode = 1 + server w/ workload mode = 0 + NO warmup phase
+			- With cache (3 cases): client and server w/ workload mode = 1 + warmup phase on hotin/hotout/random dynamic workloads
 		* Implement StatisticsHelper
 			- TODO: Support to dump latency histogram
 			- TODO: Support to dump system aggregate thpt and per-server thpt
 			- TODO: For dynamic workload, store per-second statistics; while for static workload, store the final statistics
 			- TODO: Dump per-second or final statistics in postbenchmark phase
-			- TODO: Use scripts to aggregate statistics -> sum per-physical client thpt; calculate per-physical avg/medium/99P latency
+			- TODO: Use scripts to aggregate per-physical-clientr statistics
-		* TODO: Use loading phase to pre-load 100M records into stoarge server (NOTE: without in-switch cache)
-			- TODO: Backup the loaded database files (NOT in /tmp; put in /home)
-			- TODO: Change permission to all users for rocksdb files after loading
-		* TODO: Test farreach/nocache/netcache under hotin pattern of six YCSB workloads (some workloads may not be supported now, e.g. workloads with range query)
+				+ NOTE: sum per-physical-client thpt; sum per-physical-client latency histogram to calculate avg/medium/99P latency

 - 10.8 - 10.9
 	+ Siyuan